-San Francisco’s employees deliver a wide range of services to City residents and include nurses, carpenters, wastewater treatment plant operators, transportation planners, social workers, firefighters, librarians, and so many more.
+San Francisco’s employees deliver a wide range of services and include nurses, carpenters, wastewater treatment plant operators, transportation planners, social workers, firefighters, librarians, and so many more.

 The City’s negotiations follow a process and timeline specified by the City Charter, which results in contracts going before the Board of Supervisors for approval by May 15.
 Charter section A8.409 lays out the process for almost all non-safety employees, along with impasse procedures should the parties fail to reach agreement.
 With few exceptions, in situations where the union and the City cannot agree on a contract, the parties present their cases to a neutral third party whose decisions are binding on both parties.
 This process benefits the City, the unions, and the public by eliminating the disruptions caused by strikes.